 Run the following commands in the Raspberry Pi’s terminal.
 Replace the placeholder values with your actual ACCESS_KEY, and the file paths to your models.
 The audio device indices are optional and will use defaults if not specified.

-The smart kitchen appliance is now ready and listening for a wake word.
+The smart kitchen appliances are now ready and listening for a wake word.

-Once the on-device voice assistant is running, here are some ways you can expand it:
+Once the on-device kitchen voice assistant is running, here are some ways you can expand it:

 - Integrate with Smart Kitchen IoT Devices: Move beyond the Raspberry Pi by connecting the AI voice assistant to real-world smart kitchen appliances.